kavehmz/kube-for-the-dyslexic/README.md

 We can find one service in `default` namespace.
 It is a service for our api-server.
 Its IP inside cluster is `10.96.0.1`.
 But this IP could be different and can change!
-Our applications inside Kuberentes might not be able to rely on static IP to find each other.
+Our applications inside Kubernetes might not be able to rely on static IP to find each other.
 So there is a naming convention.

 Read more: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/